Azure/azure-sdk/docs/python/design.md

 {% include_relative _includes/example_client.py %}
 ```

-{% include requirement/MAY id="python-client-constructor-from-url" %} use a separate factory classmethod `from_<resource type>_url` (e.g. `from_blob_url`) to create a client from a url (if the service relies on passing URLs to resources around - e.g. azure blob storage).
+{% include requirement/MAY id="python-client-constructor-from-url" %} use a separate factory classmethod `from_<resource type>_url` (e.g. `from_blob_url`) to create a client from a URL (if the service relies on passing URLs to resources around - e.g. Azure Blob Storage).
 The `from_url` factory method should take the same set of optional keyword arguments as the constructor.

 ##### Specifying the Service Version